mull-project/mull/Docs/Config.md

 Possible values: `true`/`enabled`, `false`/`disabled`.
 Defaults to `false`.

 A mutant may be accessible from many tests.
 Normally, Mull executes a mutant against each test separately.
-When `fail_fast` option is enabled Mull stops running tests against a mutant as soon as on the tests fail.
+When `fail_fast` option is enabled, Mull stops running tests against a mutant as soon as on the tests fail.

 ---